leenakhattat/League-of-Legends-First-Blood-Analysis/README.md

 Using this data, we will answer the question:

-<strong> <blockquote> Does getting the first blood increase a team's chance of winning, and do different positions getting the first blood have varying
+<strong>Does getting the first blood increase a team's chance of winning, and do different positions getting the first blood have varying
-imapcts on the overall game? </strong> </blockquote>
+imapcts on the overall game? </strong>

 ## Data Cleaning and Exploratory Data Analysis